patrickt/codespaces.el/README.md

   so then start the codespace out-of-band before entering TRAMP, as otherwise we hit timeouts.
 - Completion should sort codespaces by most-recently-used.
-- A `codespace-activate` command to start inactive codespaces.
 - There should be `dtache` support to activate codespaces without freezing the Emacs UI.